ashefor/test-assessment/README.md

 #### Note

-1. You are to build this project with [Ant Design](https://ng.ant.design/) for handing the styling or UI.
+1. You are to build this project with Angular and [Ant Design](https://ng.ant.design/) for handing the styling or UI.
 2. This project duration is 1(One) Hour.